7 Benefits of Cooking from Scratch

 4. Skip additives

-Packaged food and ready-to-eat meals tend to include a long list of (often cheap) ingredients to maximise shelf-life and flavours.
-Highly processed oils, artificial flavours, fillers, preservatives, and a plethora of numbers starting with E are staple ingredients in many packaged foods.
+Packaged food and ready-to-eat meals tend to include a long list of (often cheap) ingredients to maximise shelf-life and cut costs.
+Highly processed oils, artificial flavors, fillers, preservatives, and a plethora of numbers starting with E are staple ingredients in many packaged foods.

 Skip the additives by cooking your meals from scratch using wholesome ingredients that match your personal taste and dietary requirements.